jayantraj/fullstack-rag-chatbot/README.md

 5. **Docker Image Building and Pushing**:
    - Docker images for both the frontend and backend are built.
-   - The images are tagged and pushed to Docker Hub (e.g., `jayantraj07/rag-pdf-chatbot-backend`).
+   - The images are tagged and pushed to Docker Hub.

 # Demo